saurgoel/guides/FRONT END/frontend_react_js.md

 But I thought Google executes and indexes javascript?
 Yeah, not really.
 They just give you an opportunity to serve up static HTML.
 You still have to generate that HTML with PhantomJS or a third party service.

-###### JSX
-JSX is an HTML alike syntax that compiles down to JavaScript.
-For JSX, markup and codes are composed in the same file.
-This means code completion gives you a helping hand as you type references to your component’s functions and variables.
-In contrast, AngularJS’s string-based templates come with the usual downsides: There is no code coloring in many editors, limited code completion support, and run-time failures.
-Hence ReactJS is ahead in this.

 ###### Virtual DOM
 App --- Virtual DOM --- DOM
 ReactJS creates its own virtual DOM where your components are kept.
 This approach gives developers high flexibility and amazing performance gains because ReactJS calculates what change is needed to be made in the virtual DOM in advance and updates the DOM-trees accordingly.
 In this fashion, ReactJS  avoids the costly DOM operations and does updates in a very efficient manner.

 ###### ReactJs vs AngularJS
 However, ReactJS is SEO friendly, real time and compatible with heavy traffic.
 Whereas, AngularJS offers easy development and testing along with reliability.